argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

 **Note**: If the `pathParamPrefix` option is specified, all `path`-related parameter names above will be prefixed with the specified value and a dot separator.
 E.g., if `pathParamPrefix` is `myRepo`, then the generated parameter name would be `myRepo.path` instead of `path`.
 Using this option is necessary in a Matrix generator where both child generators are Git generators (to avoid conflicts when merging the child generators’ items).

+**Note**: The default behavior of the Git file generator is very greedy.
+Please see [Git File Generator Globbing](./Generators-Git-File-Globbing.md) for more information.

 ## Webhook Configuration

 When using a Git generator, ApplicationSet polls Git repositories every three minutes to detect changes.
 To eliminate